TheThinkingHome/device_sentinel/README.md

 ## From The Thinking Home

-Design notes and articles live at [xeazy.com](https://xeazy.com).
+The story behind this project: [From Blueprints to Integration: Why Device Sentinel Exists](https://xeazy.com) on xeazy.com, where design notes and articles live.
 Blueprints live in the [Automations](https://github.com/TheThinkingHome/Automations) repository.

 ## License